Full-Time Faculty

 Part-Time Faculty

-MacGregor Card is a poet, translator and bibliographer living in Jackson Heights, NYC.
-His first collection, Duties of an English Foreign Secretary, is just out from Fence (December 2009).
+Em Card is a poet, translator and bibliographer living in Jackson Heights, NYC.
+Their first collection, Duties of an English Foreign Secretary, is out from Fence (December 2009).
 A new chapbook, The Archers, is forthcoming from Song Cave.
-With Andrew Maxwell he was co-editor of The Germ: A Journal of Poetic Research, from 1997-2005.
-He is an associate editor of the MLA International Bibliography.
+With Andrew Maxwell they were co-editor of The Germ: A Journal of Poetic Research, from 1997-2005.
+They are an associate editor of the MLA International Bibliography.

 Peter Catalanotto